 I take vacation for many reasons.
 I worry about burning out—not just in terms of declining in productivity, but in terms of enjoying my job and the people around me.
 If I catch myself sniping at someone because I’m in a bad mood, or feeling exhausted on a regular basis, or not looking forward to going to work (even though I do enjoy my work), I know it’s time to unplug.

 3. It Makes it Easier to Gain Perspective

 I enjoy vacation to recalibrate.
 It’s easy to get plugged into the daily routine and forget about all the life that exists outside of it.
 By traveling, exploring, and adventuring I refresh my understanding that there’s a lot of ‘right ways’ to live and feel charged knowing that there’s not one way to do it.
-Oh, I also like to have a good tan too.
+Oh, I also like to have a good tan, too.

 4. It Encourages Quality Time With Loved Ones

 I take vacation for a few different reasons.
-1) Spend more time with family and other loved ones, 2) de-stress (hard for me to do actually) and stop thinking about work, and 3) for short vacations (e.g., one day here or there), I’m attending to family or personal responsibilities.
+1) To spend more time with family and other loved ones, 2) to de-stress (hard for me to do actually) and stop thinking about work, and 3) for short vacations (e.g., one day here or there) where I’m attending to family or personal responsibilities.
 For longer vacations—I want the experience (via travel) to go to places I have not been and that I believe will ideally both enrich my life and strengthen my family bonds and friendship bonds (depending on whom I go with).
 Sometimes, I’m just worn out and want to sleep in for a day or feel like I can go the gym anytime I want and not have to get there before 6 AM.

 5. It Gives You Something to Look Forward To